-- Who needs to know about the allegation and what information can be shared; - How to manage speculation, leaks and gossip, including how to make the parents/guardians of the pupil involved aware of their obligations with respect to confidentiality; - What, if any, information can be reasonably given to the wider community to reduce speculation; and - How to manage press interest if, and when, it arises.
+- Who needs to know about the allegation and what information can be shared; - How to manage speculation, leaks and gossip, including how to make the parents/guardians of the pupil involved aware of their obligations with respect to confidentiality; - · What, if any, information can be reasonably given to the wider community to reduce speculation; and - How to manage press interest if, and when, it arises. - Where the police are involved, wherever possible the School will ask the police to obtain consent from the individuals involved to share their statements and evidence for use in any subsequent disciplinary process initiated by Gatehouse School.

-16.10 Malicious and unsubstantiated allegations
+15.10 Malicious and unsubstantiated allegations